katerinanavab/webdocs/docs/unit02/notes201.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-There's more for you to learn in the reading below, but at this point you can surely see how immensely useful flexbox is.
+There's more for you to learn in the articles below, but at this point you can surely see how immensely useful flexbox is.
 With just the properties we've already covered, you could already put together some impressive layouts!

 ---